CHAPTER 3

 As the presbyters say, those who are deemed worthy of a habitation in heaven will go there, others will enjoy the delights of Paradise, and others will possess the splendor of the city.
 For everywhere the Savior will be seen according to the worthiness of those who see him… 29

 So, we need to take stock of our building.
 Are we building on Christ the sure foundation and are we building with precious things or with wood, hay and stubble?
-When we first moved to Israel in 1982, we gathered one morning at the burned out hull of what had been the Baptist church in Jerusalem.
+When we first moved to Israel in 1982, we gathered one morning at the burned-out hull of what had been the Baptist church in Jerusalem.
 Some Orthodox troublemakers had burned the old wooden building down.
 The church met in a tent for several years afterward, but in time they built a new structure with stone and concrete, like most other buildings in the city.
 Since that rebuilding, the agitators have tried twice to burn it down again but they have failed both times.
 About the only damage they caused was a little scorched paint.

 Today, some Christians seem to not be building at all.
 It has become very customary for Christians in the West to even avoid coming together as the church.
 A mid 90s study in the US found that 54 percent of evangelicals thought it was better to be alone and meditate than to worship with others.30 Such as these, if they are truly believers, may enter heaven with their shirt-tails on fire.